 South Korea launches 5G networks early to secure world first

-[SEOUL] South Korea launched the world's first nationwide 5G mobile networks two days early, its top mobile carriers said Thursday, in a late-night scramble to be the first providers of the super-fast wireless technology.
+SOUTH Korea launched the world's first nationwide 5G mobile networks two days early, its top mobile carriers said on Thursday, in a late-night scramble to be the first providers of the super-fast wireless technology.

-Three top telecom providers - SK Telecom, KT, and LG Uplus - began their 5G services at 11pm local time Wednesday, despite previously announcing the launch date would be April 5.
+Three top telecom providers - SK Telecom, KT, and LG Uplus - began their 5G services at 11pm local time Won ednesday, despite previously announcing the launch date would be April 5.

 Hyper-wired South Korea has long had a reputation for technical prowess, and Seoul had made the 5G rollout a priority as it seeks to stimulate stuttering economic growth.